 We know that the quality of school toilets has a huge impact on pupilsí health, education and happiness.
 Thatís why ERIC developed the School Toilet Award Ė as a way to encourage schools to ensure their toilets meet the needs of pupils, and recognise schools who are achieving excellence in this area.

-The School Toilet Award is open to every primary and secondary school, including special schools, maintained and non-maintained, in the UK as well as to British schools overseas.
+The School Toilet Award is open to every primary and secondary school, including special schools - maintained and non-maintained - in the UK as well as British schools overseas.
 There is no cost to schools - entry and support materials are free.

-If you would like to enter the School Toilet Award, or would like further information about how to achieve best practice re. school toilet provision,please email Fen Bagias, ERICís Communications and Campaigns Manager.
+If you would like to enter the School Toilet Award, or would like further information about how to achieve best practice with regards to school toilet provision, please email Rhia Weston, ERICís Communications and Campaigns Manager.

-With thanks to the following companies who are generously supporting The Right to Go campaign:
+With thanks to Lovair who supports the Right to Go campaign: